Pilot Participant Guide

 To go live, send the following to the UN/CEFACT Pilot Lead via secure channel:

 Once received, we will add you to the Harvester.
-Within 6 hours, your registrars will appear in the Global Directory with a Verified Trust Badge.
+After the next build process of the GTR site, your registrars will appear in the Global Directory with a Verified Trust Badge.